AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 ### <a name="bPS6"></a>Configure the custom components to use Azure Blob storage

 Components that you install on the cluster might have a default configuration that uses Hadoop Distributed File System (HDFS) storage.
-HDInsight uses either Azure Storage or Data Lake Store as the default storage.
+HDInsight uses either Azure Storage as the default storage.
 Both provide an HDFS compatible file system that persists data even if the cluster is deleted.
 You may need to configure components you install to use WASB or ADL instead of HDFS.

 For most operations, you do not need to specify the file system.
 For example, the following copies the giraph-examples.jar file from the local file system to cluster storage: